 This webinar on Threat Assessment Team Challenges is presented by Dr. Kelly Watt.
-Threat assessment teams involve a collaboration among professionals – often from multiple disciplines – who assess and manage cases involving concerns about violence risk.
+Threat assessment teams involve collaboration among professionals – often from multiple disciplines – who assess and manage cases involving concerns about violence risk.

 – Teams’ mandate (behavioral problems generally versus violence risk specifically, violence to employees versus violence by employees, etc.);